Storms are a funny thing.

 After the storm was even more of a memorable experience.
 I will preface the following by saying that I have read a lot of different accounts of post-storm life at this point in time - both from people I know and people I do not know.
 It has been very telling to observe who immediately felt like the storm unfairly took everything they knew and loved, and who felt like the storm gave them a gift of new life and clarity.
 I will paraphrase something powerful a friend wrote to me when she and I were reflecting on post-hurricane life.
 I hope it helps capture what I am trying to say.
 She said something to the tune of, “I guess when you have been running from storms your whole life, the real one is not that different than the ones before it.”

 After Irma, there was not a leaf left on a tree.
-One of my daughter's Dad's metal chutes for pouring concrete was thousands of feet down a cliff.
-We did not even see it until weeks after the storm when we pulled up government satellite imagery of post-Irma US Virgin Islands.
-He was all, “Hey, there’s my red concrete chute in that rasta man’s backyard.”
+This metal chute of ours for pouring concrete was thousands of feet down a cliff.
+We did not even see it until weeks after the storm when we pulled up government satellite imagery of post-Irma US Virgin Islands and were all, “Hey, there’s our red concrete chute in that rasta man’s backyard.”
 Power poles were down on the roads everywhere.
 I saw shanty homes on hillsides that I did not even know existed prior to the storm.
 Dozens of them.
 St. Thomas’ census (population) data, in the words of my island best friend (and excuse my French), is “a crock of shit.”
 So many living off the grid.
 And I am not talking about the people who can afford solar powered homes and/or organic grain free food.
 The physical aftermath of Irma was not hard to understand at all.
 Beneath the surface, however, was much more important, and much harder to critically understand, in my opinion.
 Beneath the surface effects defined, amplified, zoomed in on, and zoomed out of the good, bad, and the ugly that is the US Virgin Islands and the people who comprise it.
 Said another way, Irma did not just strip away the leaves and uproot trees.
 She rendered almost everyone down to their bare bones and exposed their truths like a concerned toddler who grabs their Mom’s face and asks her, “What’s wrong, Mom?
 What happened?”
 Irma’s effects beneath the surface are what gave birth to Mama2MamaGifts.

 I left the island a week after Irma arrived on a little plane with my daughter and some colleagues.
 The company I was working for at the time chartered the plane.
 I will always be grateful.
 I was one of the lucky ones who had an option to leave and still be able to lead and sustain a life that was optimal for myself and for my family.
 I almost stayed because I wanted to be a hero but he quickly checked me on that one.
 He would stay, we would go.
 No negotiating.
 Looking back now, it was a sacrifice neither of us fully understood or thought through.
 There was no time to.
 I flew through Puerto Rico to Chicago just a week before Hurricane Maria came through the islands.
 My storm narrative kept building.
 I ended up in my childhood home, my parents’ home, with my daughter.
 I had not lived in this home for more than a decade.
 It felt like I escaped one storm only to meet another series of them.
 I will be as diplomatic as possible and say that I have learned (the hard way) since Irma that any time of major transition is not smooth seas.
 Add a young child and long distance marriage to the mix and you may just sink the ship.
 All this to say, the grass is always greener on the other side.